NiLuJe/FBInk/README.md

 ## What's it for?

-This is intended to fill the void felt by Kobo developpers and tinkerers when they realize they do not have a builtin way to print stuff on the device's screen!
+This is intended to fill the void felt by Kobo developers and tinkerers when they realize they do not have a builtin way to print stuff on the device's screen!
 It's especially cruel when moving to a Kobo, after being used to the ubiquity of `eips` on Kindle...

 In short, it prints messages or images on your screen, handling the low-level tinkering with both the Linux framebuffer interface, and the i.MX EPD driver.